A Holistic Survey of Wireless Multipath Video Streaming: Layer-based survey of multipath wireless video streaming approaches

 \subsubsection{\textbf{SDN/OpenFlow}}

-Software-Defined Networking (SDN)~\nomenclature{SDN}{Software-Defined Networking} is a network architecture based on a logically centralized control plane~\cite{kreutz2015software} and programmatic abstractions (e.g., OpenFlow) to define the behaviour of the forwarding devices (e.g., routers, switches).
+Software-Defined Networking~(SDN)~\nomenclature{SDN}{Software-Defined Networking} is a network architecture based on a logically centralized control plane~\cite{kreutz2015software} and programmatic abstractions~(e.g., OpenFlow) to define the behaviour of the forwarding devices~(e.g., routers, switches).
 SDN controllers gather network information including capacity and packet loss rate of links in real-time and dynamically change routing paths based on the network situations and policy definitions. {In this survey, we leave out of scope the topic of how paths are computed.
 We only cover relevant works on refactoring and modifying the networking stack on Android and Linux devices to be able to use multiple network interfaces simultaneously in~\cite{yap2012making}, and we also discuss SDN feedback approach for path decision actions, as proposed by MARS~\cite{sun2016mars}. }

 Yap et al.~\cite{yap2012making} explored how to make use of all the available networks around us.
-The approach provides a seamless HTTP connectivity on heterogeneous networks.
-In this approach, to transfer data from one application over multiple interfaces, the application uses one IP source address.
-Then, the networking stack spreads data over multiple interfaces and assigns an IP address for each one.
-This was implemented by using a virtual Ethernet interface to connect the application, with its local IP address, to a special gateway inside the Linux kernel.
+The approach provides seamless HTTP connectivity on heterogeneous networks.
+In this approach, {the application uses one IP source address to transfer data from one application over multiple interfaces.} Then, the networking stack spreads data over multiple interfaces and assigns an IP address for each one.
+This was implemented using a virtual Ethernet interface to connect the application, with its local IP address, to a special gateway inside the Linux kernel.
 This gateway combines multiple interfaces together without the application knowledge.
-To implement the solution, the authors re-factored the networking stack connectivity service of the Android kernel and added a controller Open vSwitch (OVS)~\nomenclature{OVS}{Open vSwitch} in the kernel of the mobile devices.
+To implement the solution, the authors re-factored the networking stack connectivity service of the Android kernel and added a controller Open vSwitch~(OVS)~\nomenclature{OVS}{Open vSwitch} in the kernel of the mobile devices.
 OVS has an OpenFlow interface and can utilize flow table entries.
-Therefore, controller and OVS helped to route and re-route the flows and packet controlling.
+Hence, the controller and OVS helped to route and re-route the flows and packet controlling.